Human development, learning and well-being

 Dr Edith Walsh, C. Psychol., Ps.S.I.

-Dr. Edith Walsh is a lecturer on the BSc (Hons) in Applied Psychology programme at the Technological University of the Shannon.
-She completed her PhD in Applied Behaviour Analysis at the University of Galway, in 2019.
+Dr Edith Walsh is a Lecturer on the BSc (Hons) in Applied Psychology programme in the Dept of Social Sciences at TUS: Midlands.
+She completed her PhD in Applied Behaviour Analysis at the University of Galway in 2019.
 Her doctoral research focused on the use of technology-aided interventions to teach and enhance the skills necessary for promoting workplace inclusion among neurodivergent adults with additional support needs.
-Dr. Walsh brings extensive clinical experience supporting individuals, families, and professionals in the areas of assessment, intervention, and the implementation of Positive Behaviour Support.
+Edith brings extensive clinical experience supporting individuals, families and professionals in the areas of assessment, intervention, and the implementation of Positive Behaviour Support.
 She is a Chartered Behavioural Psychologist of the Psychological Society of Ireland (PSI) and a member of the PSI Division of Behavioural Analysis.
-In addition to her clinical and research work, Dr. Walsh has substantial experience in lecturing and curriculum development, and she has supervised students at both undergraduate and postgraduate levels.
+In addition to her clinical and research work, Edith has substantial experience in lecturing and curriculum development, and she has supervised research students at both undergraduate and postgraduate levels.
 Her research focuses on supporting inclusive communities and translating evidence into sustainable improvements in practice.
+Edith welcomes enquiries from prospective Master’s by Research and PhD candidates interested in this area.

 Finola Colgan-Carey